This year marks a historically momentous anniversary: It has been exactly sixty years since the phrase

-King of the Jukebox" and, from the late '30s to the early '50s, was one of the most popular performers in America.
+King of the Jukebox and, from the late 30s to the early 50s, was one of the most popular performers in America.

 Like a few other artists represented on this list, Jordan leaves us with so influential a body of work that it is a bit painful to narrow it down to just one song.
 Indeed, as the frontman for the Tympany Five, Jordan would produce a torrent of jump blues originals distinctive for their spirited performances, instrumental prowess, and frequently humorous lyrics.

-Ultimately, “Ain’t That Just Like a Woman” became a #1 hit on the Race charts and reached #17 on the Pop charts.
+Ain’t That Just Like a Woman became a #1 hit on the Race charts and reached #17 on the Pop charts.
 It earns inclusion here because its lead-in electric guitar riff would become the basis for Chuck Berry’s elemental fretwork a decade later.

 It also bears noting that it’s a smoking hot R&B number whose elevation of the electric guitar marks yet another step closer to the sound we know of as rock and roll.
 In spite of his critical role in shaping rock and roll, Jordan’s own popularity would decline just as that era truly touched off.